Imports and Package Management (upcoming)

 Use a maintained non-ESM fork if available.
 For example,

-.Pin a non-ESM version if the project provides one.
+cacheable-lookupis a pure ESM module but a maintained fork is available:@esm2cjs/cacheable-lookup.Pin a non-ESM version if the project provides one.
 For example, the latest

-for a CommonJS build.If the package is pure ESM with no CommonJS fork or version, you will have to find an alternative.
+chalkversion is pure ESM but its documentation recommends pinning to v4chalk@4for a CommonJS build.If the package is pure ESM with no CommonJS fork or version, you will have to find an alternative.

 Native Packages

 Packages that include native code (C/C++ or other system-level bindings) may not work reliably.
 They often require a compatible Node version, build tools, or system libraries.
-This typically affects modules that talk directly to the operating system or hardware — for example node-window-manager
+This typically affects modules that talk directly to the operating system or hardware β for example node-window-manager, robotjs, or ffi-napi.
+Advanced users with the right setup might get them working, but they arenβt guaranteed to install or run on all systems.

 Reusing References

 Import once and reuse the reference, as is generally best practice.
-The package won’t reinstall if it’s already installed, but package parsing and resolution still add overhead.
+The package wonβt reinstall if itβs already installed, but package parsing and resolution still add overhead.

 2. Package Management